elmoren/elmoren.github.io/cv/index.md

 #### Position Overview

-- Lead a feature team of developers to deliver new features, maintain legacy code, DevOps, and improving the developer tooling.
+- Lead a feature team of developers to deliver new features, maintain legacy code, perform DevOps, and improve the developer tooling.
-- Both mentor and learn from the feature team in software development craft, pair/ensemble programming, working with stakeholders and managing projects.
+- Both mentor and learn from the feature team in software development craft, pair and ensemble programming, working with stakeholders and managing projects.
-- Conduct weekly team learning sessions in which we read and discuss books aimed at improving our technical and soft skills.
+- Lead a group that reviews software books, discuss conference talks, and do coding challenges to foster a culture of continual learning.
-- Full stack developer working with Java, Hibernate, SQL Server, Vue, Typescript and JavaScript
+- Full stack developer working with Java, Hibernate, SQL Server, Vue, Typescript and JavaScript.
 - Collaborate with product owners to identify requirements, design solutions, implement the software solutions and deploy them.
-- Identify opportunities to improve developer operations, production capacity, processes and implement them
+- Identify opportunities to improve developer operations, production capacity, processes and implement them.

 #### Notable Achievements

-- I led an effort to improve our front end developer experience.
-I researched and created a plan to break our monolithic front end into a monorepo architecture building with Vite.
-This allowed our tools to give us instant feedback rather than 60 second builds when updating a single line of code.
-This also gives us better linting, easier testing, faster on-boarding, and and upgrade path for our legacy front end systems.
-This was a collaborative effort and I helped my colleagues grow by providing mentorship and opportunities to learn.
+- Spearheaded an effort to enhance front-end developer experience by transitioning our monolithic architecture to a Vite based monorepo structure.
+This results in instant feedback instead of 60-second builds, improved linting, easier testing, faster onboarding, and an upgrade path for legacy user interfaces.
+I collaborated with team members to provide mentorship and learning opportunities throughout the project.
-- I led a project that that integrated our system with a new wireless provider that greatly reduced monthly data usage costs.
-We developed tools that saved internal customers hours of time and created dashboards that provide insights for better decision making.
+- Led a project that integrated our system with a new wireless provider that significantly reduced monthly data usage costs.
+My feature team developed tools that save the wireless team hours of time each week and created dashboards that provide insights for better decision making.
+- Created an Incident Retrospective process for the development team to reflect on high severity incidents.
+This leads to actionable plans to prevent future incidents and better responses to incidents.

 ---